davidoises/RBE_Capstone/README.md

 - `ros2_ws`: The ROS 2 workspace where all packages and code for the project are located.

+## Running the simulation
+To start gazebo and the simulation run the command `ros2 launch warehouse_simulation warehouse_simulation.launch.py world_file:=warehouse_full.world`
+Adding people to the world can be done by `ros2 launch warehouse_simulation warehouse_generator.py`

 ## Contributing

 Please follow the standard GitHub flow for contributing: